SuperMoney logo

 Percentage of auto loan debt 90+ Days Delinquent by Loan Type

 Auto loan delinquency rates look low compared to credit card and student loans.
 However, auto loans have the highest delinquency rate among secured loans.
-What is even more concerning is delinquency rates are rising for auto loans as the overall delinquency rate drops.
+What is even more concerning is that delinquency rates are rising for auto loans as the overall delinquency rate drops.
+Experian data shows auto loans recorded a 90+ day delinquency rate of 4.17% in Q4 2023, compared to 3.73% in Q4 2022.

 Delinquency rates are on par with those following the 2008 crash

-Though delinquency rates have been trending downward since the latter half of 2019, current rates are still on par with those seen in the aftermath of the 2008 financial crises.
-The vast majority of delinquent auto loans are “subprime,” with about 18% of all auto loan originations in Q2 2022 categorized as subprime.
+Though delinquency rates had been trending downward since the latter half of 2019, Q4 2023 rates are on par with those seen in the aftermath of the 2008 financial crisis.
+According to the Federal Reserve Bank of New York’s Q4 2023 Household Debt and Credit report, 15% of auto loan originations in Q4 2023 went to borrowers with credit scores under 620.

 After origination, many subprime auto loans get packaged by banks, similar to what was done with subprime mortgages in the years leading up to the housing crash.
-Considering the current economic conditions, auto loan delinquency rates could soar in 2023.
-If this happens, it will put further strain on the financial system.
+Considering the economic conditions of 2023–2024, auto loan delinquency rates could face continued upward pressure.

 Younger borrowers are struggling the most to afford their auto loans

 Borrowers under 30 are 56% more likely to default on their auto loans than those in their 30s.
 And borrowers in their 30s are 53% more likely to flow into serious delinquency than borrowers in their 40s.
-While the difference in defaults between people in their 30s and 40s has been around for some time, the gap between borrowers in their 20s and 30s has expanded since 2014.
+According to the World Economic Forum and the Federal Reserve’s consumer debt data, 60% of car borrowers were between the ages of 18 to 39.
+These numbers along with rising interest rates make it harder for younger people to afford a vehicle.
+While the difference in defaults between people in their 30s and 40s has been present for some time, the gap between borrowers in their 20s and 30s expanded since 2014.

 A short history of the auto loan industry

 Installment plans existed long before the first automobile rolled out of Henry Ford’s factory.
-But it was auto loans that exploded the use of installment loans to finance large purchases.
+However, it was auto loans that exploded the use of installment loans to finance large purchases.

 GM’s financial ally